 Activity control: Dedicated short codes allow a brand to have complete control of how its short code is used.
 Control in this instance is critical for any national brand.

 When it comes to mobile marketing, most large brands and organizations such as Foot Locker, Home Depot, Chipotle, ESPN, and McDonald’s, have their own dedicated SMS short codes.
-This list includes some of the most popular dedicated short codes.

 So, Why Not Shared Short Codes?